A look at the Garmin range of GPS watches - model comparison

 3. Diamond Like Carbon, coated Titanium – Very hardy, should never get damaged and still very light.

-Then you need to look at the screen options that are available
+Then you need to look at the screen options that are available on a Garmin GPS watch

 1. Glass – Can get scratch and broken